 The Asian American supermarket chain, which started out in 1982 as one store in Queens, now has 97 locations all over the U.S. It not only specializes in both Asian and Western grocery and kitchen items but also boasts a wide variety of unique eateries inside its stores.

 “Helen Nguyen’s magical beef pho is what dreams are made of—and I’m not being hyperbolic.
 I had the pleasure of attending The Institute of Culinary Education with Helen.
 At the time, she was a budding restaurateur; she had yet to open her brick-and-mortar establishment, Saigon Social, in the Lower East Side.
 Helen was raised in Seattle, with roots in California and Vietnam, and her background showed in the food she prepared after class and during her monthly pop-ups.

 "It was all beyond mouth-watering—especially her beef pho.
-Thinly sliced, slow-braised brisket served in rich, warm bone broth and rice noodles, topped with a burst of flavor from red onion, scallions, and cilantro … it’s enough to make me seriously consider making the eight-hour trek from Raleigh to NYC just for a bowl.
-Since the pandemic began, Helen and her team have partnered with local nonprofits to feed frontline workers—an incredibly commendable feat.” —Victoria Heydt, Editorial Project Manager
+Thinly sliced, slow-braised brisket served in rich, warm bone broth and rice noodles, topped with a burst of flavor from red onion, scallions, and cilantro … it’s enough to make me seriously consider making the eight-hour trek from Raleigh to NYC just for a bowl.” —Victoria Heydt, Editorial Project Manager